 (I) The applicant shall supplement the environmental report in a timely manner as necessary to permit the department to review, prior to issuance, amendment or renewal of a license, new information regarding the environmental impact of previously proposed activities, information regarding the environmental impact of any changes in previously proposed activities, or any significant new information regarding the environmental impact of closure activities and long-term performance of the disposal site.

-(J) Each applicant for a license, or an amendment to, or renewal of a license that pursuant to these rules requires an environmental report shall submit such report or any supplement to an environmental report with the number of copies specified in the appendix to this rule.
+(J) Each applicant for a license, or an amendment to, or renewal of a license that pursuant to these rules requires an environmental report shall submit such report or any supplement to an environmental report.
 The applicant shall retain additional copies of the environmental report or any supplement to the environmental report in the number of copies specified for distribution to federal, state, and local officials in accordance with written instructions issued by the director.